Hold Me (Fleetwood Mac song): Background

+Release

 Released in June 1982 in advance of the album itself, the song debuted at number 33 on the US Billboard Hot 100, which up to that point was the band's highest entry on the Hot 100.
 Previously, their highest debut on the Hot 100 was "Sara", which entered the chart at number 45.
 It became one of Fleetwood Mac's biggest hits in the United States, peaking at No. 4 for a then-record seven consecutive weeks, from July 24, 1982, to September 4, 1982.
 Potential higher chart placement was prevented by songs including "Eye of the Tiger" by Survivor and "Abracadabra" by the Steve Miller Band, as well as the No. 2 peaking of "Hurts So Good" by John Cougar.
 "Hold Me" ranked at No. 31 on the Billboard Year-End Hot 100 singles of 1982.
+BMI listed "Hold Me" as one of their most played songs of 1982.

 In the United Kingdom, "Hold Me" was released in June 1982 and failed to enter the top 75.
 The song reached number 88 on the Record Business chart and number 30 on the publication's Airplay Guide.
 It also appeared on the Bubbling Under portion of the Music Week chart, an extension of the top 75.
-"Hold Me" was eventually re-issued in February 1989 to promote the group's Greatest Hits (1988) package with "No Questions Asked" as the B-side and reached No. 94.
+"Hold Me" was re-issued in the UK in February 1989 to promote the group's recently released Greatest Hits (1988) package with "No Questions Asked" as the B-side and reached No. 94.
+On 30th January 2026, the song was certified Silver by the British Phonographic Industry for sales/equivalent streams of over 200,000 copies.

 The song is also included on the 2002 US version, and 2009 UK re-issue of the greatest hits album The Very Best of Fleetwood Mac.